Keep the phones ringing

 If you’re not online, you’re invisible

 Not having an online presence for your business means losing out on potential customers.
-The first point of call for people in search of a product or service is usually Google or other online directories such as True Local and Yellow Pages, so make sure your business is listed on each of those sites.
+The first point of call for people in search of a product or service today is usually Google.

 But don’t stop there.
 Building a strong website that provides examples of previous work or testimonials from customers can go a long way in giving your operations added credibility.
 If you sell physical goods, why not offer the ability to buy your product directly from your website?
 Or if you’re selling a service, consider an online contact or booking form, which can be a handy way of generating leads.

 Of course, setting up your own website can be a time-consuming task.
-Luckily there are a number of services, such as Telstra’s Online Essentials or Shopify that can help you launch your business online.
+Luckily there are a number of services, such as Telstra Business Digital Marketing Services or Shopify that can help you launch your business online.

 Keeping your accounts in order